-Baptism and communion are the two ordinances required in the church.
+Baptism and The Lord's Supper are the two ordinances required in the church.
 We believe that Christian baptism by immersion in water is a public expression and identification with Jesus Christ in His death, burial, and resurrection.

-Communion is the celebration and remembrance by believers of Christ’s death and a reflection – through the bread and the juice – of the Savior's broken body and shed blood.
-Communion is to be a time of confession of our sin and should be preceded by careful self-examination (1 Corinthians 11:20-29; Matthew 26:26-29).
+The Lord's supper is the ordinance of Jesus Christ, to administered with the elements of bread and wine to be observed by the church in remembrance by believers of Christ’s death – of the Savior's broken body and shed blood.
+It is no sacrifice but to confirm the faith and other graces of Christians.
+It is to be a time of confession of sin and should be preceded by careful self-examination (1 Corinthians 11:20-29; Matthew 26:26-29).

 Issues for Clarification

-Emphasize speaking in tongues as the primary manifestation of the Spirit’s work in a person’s life, while minimizing the Spirit’s work in producing a holy life (2 Corinthians 3:17-18; 2 Timothy 1:9), and a life that displays the fruits of the Spirit (Galatians 5:22-23).
+We believe the emphasis on speaking in tongues as the primary manifestation of the Spirit’s work in a person’s life are unbiblical.
+The Spirit’s work in producing a holy life is the greater more necessary God-glorifying work (2 Corinthians 3:17-18; 2 Timothy 1:9), displaying the fruits of the Spirit (Galatians 5:22-23).

-FSC will not promote doctrines that would cause divisions within an individual church.
-Therefore, members of and adherents of FSC are not encouraged to promote the teachings and emphases of the current charismatic movement.
-Although we do not control personal, individual interactions with the Lord, the expression of tongues and other sign gifts are not to be overtly expressed at meetings that are under the organization and authority of Faithful Stones Church.
+FSC believes that specific spiritual gifts such as speaking in tongues (Acts 2:4-11), prophecy in the sense of receiving new revelations from God to proclaim to others have ceased with the completion of the Bible (2 Peter 2:1) and healing ceased with the Apostolic age.
+Therefore, members of FSC are not encouraged to promote the teachings and emphasis of the charismatic movement.
 We will seek to emphasize the more excellent way of love as well as zeal for the more edifying gifts (John 16:8; John 13:15; Titus 3:5; Ephesians 4:11-12; Romans 8:9-17; Romans 12:4-8; 1 Corinthians 3:16; 1 Corinthians 12:4-5; 1 Corinthians 12:11-13; 1 Corinthians 12:19; 1 Corinthians 13:13; Galatians 5:25).

 Women in Ministry